sumitvaishnav779/task-management-app-frontend/README.md

 1. Clone the repository:

    git clone https://github.com/sumitvaishnav779/task-management-app-backend.git

-   cd repo
+   Navigate into the project directory

 2. Install the dependencies:

     Run the Command:

     npm install

-3. Run the project:
+4. Run the project:

     Run the Command:

     npm start